aktos-io/aktos-dcs-python/README.md

 #Distributed Control System Library for Python

+`aktos_dcs` is a library for creating massively concurrent, distributed (even behind firewalls), io-bound (eg. web servers with heavy traffics) and cross-platform applications that are both vertically and horizontally scalable.

 Gevent based actor model (inspired from Erlang) used for concurrency.
 Messaging layer is heavily inspired from [pysage](https://github.com/realtime-system/pysage).

 The goal of this library is, it's simple to use and it simplifies "dynamic service discovery" problem.
 See `TESTS.md` for more.